-I am a BACP accredited counsellor, working with individual adult clients from my Central Oxford consulting room.
+I am a BACP accredited counsellor, working with individual adult clients.
 I am a compassionate listener, with counselling experience extending over more than twenty years.
 My approach to counselling has two strands.
 Where appropriate, we focus on the themes and patterns in your story which have been with you for some time, possibly reaching back to your childhood.
 We explore those in depth, identifying ways in which they are affecting you in the present.

 The second strand is about the future you are working towards.
 Sometimes, a series of smaller changes may be all that is need to make a big difference to your life.
 At others, you may be considering more far-reaching decisions.
 Counselling will help you to look at the implications of a change of course, so that you can make the best choice.

 You can attend counselling for a few sessions, or over a longer period.
 Counselling is most beneficial if it becomes part of your weekly routine over at least four to six weeks.
 This allows time for exploration, as well as trying out new ways of doing things.
 Where issues have been with you for a long time and are very entrenched, a counselling arrangement over six to twelve weeks, or several months may be most effective.

 In your first session we will talk through what you feel will work best for you, and we will put in place a counselling ‘contract’.
 This is an agreement to attend for an agreed number of sessions.
 Of course, it can be amended if circumstances change.

 I have two postgraduate diplomas, one in psychodynamic counselling from the University of Reading (1996), and the second in solution-focused, brief therapy, gained from the University of Birmingham (2005).
 I am a British Association of Counselling (BACP) accredited counsellor, and I work within its Ethical Framework.
 In addition to my core counselling qualifications, I am a trained clinical supervisor of other practitioners.